ralch/blog.ralch.com/content/tutorial/golang-conditional-compilation.md

 ## Using C/C++ preprocessor in Go

 Go does not have a preprocessor to control the inclusion of platform specific code.
-The C preprocessor is intended to be used only with C, C++, and Objective-C source code.
-We will use `cpp` macro processor as a general text processor of Go source code.
+Even though C preprocessor is intended to be used only with C, C++, and Objective-C source code, we will use it as a general text processor of Go source code.

 Lets have the following code snippet: